Kerala extends lockdown; to decide on reopening places of worship around June 8

 - Inter-district bus service can be allowed in a limited manner connecting neighbouring districts, no standing passengers would be allowed.

-- All passengers would have to wear masks and sanitisersshould be provided in the bus.
+- All passengers would have to wear masks and sanitisers should be provided on the bus.
 Besides the car driver, three passengers can travel in a four-wheeler, while in autorickshaws, only two passengers would be allowed.

 - The academic session in the state began on Monday through an online facility and made it clear that the schools will not open until July end.